Math is Fun

 Another clue is that the decimal goes on forever without repeating.

-So you can tell the difference between Rational and Irrational by trying to write the number as a simple fraction.
+So we can tell if it is Rational or Irrational by trying to write the number as a simple fraction.

 Example: 9.5 can be written as a simple fraction like this: